Posts may be sponsored. Post contains affiliate links. I may be compensated if you make a purchase using my link.

 This one is kinda cheating because I left my full time job in the TV industry at the very end of 2018.
 However, it’s a big change to go from steady hours and a steady paycheck to being your own boss.
 Being a full time travel blogger requires discipline, drive, and organization.
 I’m working on all three of those, and it’s the first day of my full time blogging life today!

 Armed with my day planner and an everlasting list of blog posts, social media posts, writing assignments, photo editing, video editing, and so much more, I’m tackling everything that I never had time for before.
 Once I add the act of traveling into the mix, things are going to get interesting.
-I’m not sure if I’m going to write about travel blogging itself much on the blog, though it might creep into my monthly Life of Lauren series.

 Take Another Solo Trip